Email Us

 2K Molding vs Overmolding: Process Principles

-2K molding refers to the use of two different materials, usually two different types of plastics or plastic combined with other materials, in the same mold.
+2K molding technology refers to the use of two different materials, usually two different types of plastics or plastic combined with other materials, in the same mold.
 These two materials are injected into the mold in two or more stages, each time using a different injection molding machine or switching within the same injection machine.
 Each material forms different layers or components in the mold, which ultimately combine into a composite product.

 In contrast, overmolding typically involves injecting another material onto an already formed substrate.
 First, one material (such as hard plastic) is injection molded.
 Then, the formed substrate is placed into a second mold, and another material (usually soft plastic or rubber) is injected to form a product with an outer covering layer.